 Raiatea’s south-eastern coastline.
 My mother-in-law, now 93, attended to the family’s cattle along these shores as a child:

 Heading towards the pass, we would use to enter the lagoon which encloses both Raiatea & Tahaa.

 Entering the pass with Raiatea on the left & Tahaa on the right:

 Safely inside the pass with Tahaa in the background:

 Looking back at Tahaa through Paipai Pass through which we would exit the lagoon.
-The dolphins surfed in the boat’s wake for at least a further kilometre out to sea:
+The dolphins surfed in the boat’s wake for at least a further kilometer out to sea.

 Approaching Bora Bora- the yellow vessel is a submarine taking 5 passengers at a time descending to around 30m for about half an hour:

 Who said expensive?
-You’ve now travelled from Tahiti to Bora Bora for 2000xpf ($20) & had a blast along the way!
+You’ve now traveled from Tahiti to Bora Bora for 2000xpf ($20) & had a blast along the way!